-Acting proactively is always preferred, but there are cases that you might need to make adjustments.
-Evaluate your campaigns and identify any specific keywords that get clicks but don’t yield any results.
+Being proactive is always preferred, but there are cases in which you might need to make adjustments.
+Evaluate your campaigns and identify any specific keywords that get clicks but don’t yield results.
 If the Click Through Rate, for example, is very low, it might be a red flag.
-If something is broken, fix it, this applies to your keywords and your negative keywords lists.
+If something is broken, fix it.
+This applies to your keywords and your negative keywords lists.

 Your law firm’s Search Engine Marketing campaigns can be a complicated task.
-Selecting the right keywords, and bidding on them is only halfway on your keyword strategy.
+Selecting the right keywords and bidding on them is only half of your keyword strategy.
 Without a proper negative keyword list in place, you might end up spending your budget on low intent terms and people who are not searching for your specific services.
-Serving the right searcher is the ultimate goal for any PPC campaign, and to achieve that you have to combine thorough research for every step of your keyword planning.
+Serving the right searcher is the ultimate goal for any PPC campaign.
+To achieve that you have to combine thorough research for every step of your keyword planning.